 People in Hospice care often have special wishes.
 They wish to speak with long-lost family members, revisit a favorite place or experience a simple dream.
 With our Grant-A-Wish program, we help meet end-of-life requests.

-Grant-A-Wish is supported by Longaberger Binga and the annual Festival of Trees at Sarah Bush Lincoln, and by generous donors, usually families of past Lincolnland Hospice patients.
+Grant-A-Wish is supported by Lincolnland Binga and the annual Holiday Festival at Sarah Bush Lincoln, and by generous donors, usually families of past Lincolnland Hospice patients.
 Following are other examples of how Lincolnland Hospice Grant-A-Wish helped to make wishes come true.